 - Advertisement removal.
 WordPress.com is entitled to displaying advertisements on your website.
 Users can permanently eliminate all advertisements from their site for $30 per year.

-WordPress.com handles site maintenance and development for their users but with a self-hosted site, you’ll have to take care of that yourself too (or outsource it!).
+WordPress.com handles site maintenance and development for their users, but you’ll have to take care of that yourself too (or outsource it!) with a self-hosted site.
 One thing to be certain about here is that regular WordPress updates are guaranteed by Automattic for both WordPress.com and WordPress.org ensuring your site is safe from malware and security threats.

-WordPress site maintenance and development includes updating plugins and themes, ensuring plugin compatibility after WordPress core upgrade, and measures to take if your site faces unprecedented downtime.
+WordPress site maintenance and development include updating plugins and themes, ensuring plugin compatibility after WordPress core upgrade, and taking measures if your site faces unprecedented downtime.

 With self-hosted WordPress you’re completely on your own.
 Every aspect of development and site maintenance depends entirely on you.
-Every time a plugin needs to be updated, a notification appears on the admin panel and webmasters are required to handle it manually.
+Every time a plugin needs to be updated, a notification appears on the admin panel, and webmasters must handle it manually.
 Failing to update plugins and themes or accidentally activating incompatible resources simultaneously can lead to problems.

 A webmaster with ample knowledge of site maintenance should go for WordPress.org.
-There are several plugins and forums out there to help you ensure your site’s upkeep isn’t compromised but taking responsibility for it is a huge commitment in itself.
+There are several plugins and forums to help you ensure your site’s upkeep isn’t compromised, but taking responsibility for it is a huge commitment.

 WordPress newbies who are testing out the blogging waters or dipping their toe into the online business world often don’t have the technical skills or the budget required to handle the maintenance and development of their site on their own.
 If you fall into a similar user persona, it’s in your better interest to let the folks over at Automattic take care of it on its own.

-Those of you who don’t have the skills, time, or budget to devote to maintaining and developing their WordPress site should go for free WordPress.com.
-On the other hand, if you have the skills and time to take care of your site then self-hosted WordPress is best for you.
-Lastly, those of you who don’t mind outsourcing their maintenance and development tasks should check out managed WordPress hosting or a service that takes care of WordPress site upkeep such as Stylemix.
+Those who don’t have the skills, time, or budget to devote to maintaining and developing their WordPress site should go for free WordPress.com.
+On the other hand, if you have the skills and time to take care of your site, self-hosted WordPress is best.
+Lastly, those who don’t mind outsourcing their maintenance and development tasks should check out managed WordPress hosting or a service that takes care of WordPress site upkeep, such as Stylemix.